 Honorary Fellows, selected equally on merit, enjoy the same conditions and benefits but without financial support.

-Fellows become part of the Library’s community of staff and scholars, including an alumni group of 150 eminent Harold White Fellows.
+Fellows become part of the Library’s community of staff and scholars, including an alumni group of 150 eminent Harold White and National Library Fellows.

 Please note: Fellowships, Scholarships and Study Grants are awarded to an individual.
 Funding will be paid directly to the individual for the purposes of supporting their Fellowship.
 Any other arrangements between the individual and their employer are the individual’s responsibility.